-Enter the distance run, the time taken, and your weight into the calculator to determine your running economy.
+Enter the distance run and the time taken (and optionally incline and weight) into the calculator to estimate your running economy.
 Running economy is a measure of how much oxygen you use to travel a certain distance while running.

 Running Economy Formula